jamf/regatta/docs/api.md

 <a name="tables-v1-DeleteTableRequest"></a>

 ### DeleteTableRequest
-DeleteTableRequest describes the table to be deleted in the leader cluster.
+DeleteTableRequest describes the table to be deleted.

 | Field | Type | Label | Description |